 Indus Motor Comany (IMC) introduced the first generation Fortuner as a local assembled product in our market back in March 2013, although the vehicle was already available as CBU for a few years before that.
 Then the second generation model debuted in Pakistan in September 2016 whereas the flagship Sigma4 diesel variant was launched in March 2018.
 Then earlier this year in January 2020, the company introduced a new base variant Fortuner G as the least expensive version in the lineup.

 In terms of sales the Fortuner began to witness its bright fortunes ever since the 2nd generation was introduced in 2016.
 The SUV recorded its highest sales in fiscal year 2017-18 with 4,186 units sold before the economic uncertainties clouded the auto sector.
-So far in this fiscal year Fortuner sales are down at just 1,071 units which is -59% less than the sales from previous year and -74% less than its highest figure from 2017-18.
+However in fiscal year 2019-20, Fortuner sales were down at just 1,163 units which is -55% less than the sales from previous year and -72% less than its highest figure from 2017-18.

 The Fortuner has been the most expensive local assembled vehicle in Pakistan.
 After the latest increase in price by IMC, the Fortuner is currently priced at PKR 91.49 lac for the flagship 2.8L Sigma4 diesel variant, whereas the 2.7L VVTi petrol cost PKR 83.99 lac whereas the base G variant is available for PKR 76.99 lac.